seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 <!-- more -->

+{: .callout .no-icon }
+> This is the second post in a series about the EZVIZ DB1 smart doorbell.
+Also see [Improving the DB1 Doorbell](/2022/03/improving-ezviz-db1-doorbell) and [Making a New EZVIZ DB1 Button](/2022/06/new-ezviz-db1-button).

 # The best smart doorbell?

 ![The EZVIZ DB1 doorbell (with logo removed and button swapped)](/images/2022/05/db1/db1_mounted_closeup.jpg){: .captioned .right-half }